 Hydrogen today can be produced from several sources and processes.
 Blue hydrogen is the hydrogen gas that is generated from non-renewable energy sources such as nuclear energy.
 This type of hydrogen gas meets the low carbon threshold.
 Green hydrogen is made by using zero-emissions electricity (wind or solar or hydropower) to run an electrolyzer, which splits water into hydrogen and oxygen while producing no GHG emissions.
 Hydrogen can also be produced from natural gas, the most available method today, but also one with the most negative climate impacts, in that it requires a lot of energy and the potential for the potent global warming natural gas (methane) leakage in the process.

 It is clear that the energy and fuel landscape is changing, and that there is no “perfect” fuel or technology.
-The questions are how fast does it change, how far and in what sectors, and what is required to get there? , because of its unmatched attributes and continuous improvement toward zero emissions and the ability to use renewable fuels.
+The questions are how fast does it change, how far and in what sectors, and what is required to get there?
+The transport sector will surely be a melting pot of fuels and technologies for many decades to come, and that includes the newest and future generations of diesel power , because of its unmatched attributes and continuous improvement toward zero emissions and the ability to use renewable fuels.